 The local authority assess the household and provide advice.
 If eligible for further support they will establish a Personal Housing Plan.
-This may include support into temporary accommodation or longterm accommodation.
-The accommodation may be in the private rental sector, or may be an offer private rental sector, or may be an offer of social housing.
+This may include support into temporary accommodation or long-term accommodation, which may be in the private rental sector, or may be an offer of social housing.

-Statutory Duty to Refer: Hospitals have a Duty to Refer patients who may be homeless or at risk of homeless to a Local Authority, for instance, if they do not have suitable accommodation available for their discharge from hospital.
+\Statutory Duty to Refer: Hospitals have a Duty to Refer patients who may be homeless or at risk of homeless to a Local Authority, for instance, if they do not have suitable accommodation available for their discharge from hospital.